-- Carry out our obligations arising from any contracts/ agreements entered into by you and us; - Contact parents, students, homestays and schools; - Undertake administrative functions (for example, HR, contact referees); - Process DBS applications; - Compile marketing lists (e.g. for newsletter and conferences); - Handle complaints; - Conduct research; - Share anonymous details with 3rd parties for the purpose of obtaining professional advice; - Understand people's views and opinions (for example, via feedback forms); - Send out information that St. George's Guardians thinks might be of interest to others; - Improve our services; - Comply with legal and regulatory obligations; - As part of the accreditation process, St. George's Guardians is required to send the AEGIS office a copy of the contact details for all their homestays, partner schools and parents.
-They will also provide the names of the students.
-This data is held securely by AEGIS and is destroyed once the inspection process is finished.
+- Carry out our obligations arising from any contracts/ agreements entered into by you and us; - Contact parents, students, homestays and schools; - Undertake administrative functions (for example, HR, contact referees); - Process DBS applications; - Compile marketing lists (e.g. for newsletter and conferences); - Handle complaints; - Conduct research; - Share anonymous details with 3rd parties for the purpose of obtaining professional advice; - Understand people's views and opinions (for example, via feedback forms); - Send out information that St. George's Guardians thinks might be of interest to others; - Improve our services; - Comply with legal and regulatory obligations.